How Many Sets Should You Do Per Muscle Group Per Week?

 However, there are quite a few assumptions baked into these set recommendations.

-• The exercise does a good job of working the muscle you’re trying to grow.
-For example, rows aren’t ideal for the long heads of your biceps, bench presses aren’t great for the long heads of your triceps, and deadlifts aren’t the best for the long heads of your hamstrings.
+- The exercise does a good job of working the muscle you’re trying to grow.
+For example, rows aren’t ideal for the long heads of your biceps, bench presses aren’t great for the long head of your triceps, and deadlifts aren’t the best for the long head of your hamstrings.
 You’d want to target those muscles with isolation exercises.

 That gives us a few things to talk about and a few interesting examples to go over.